afterlogic/webmail-pro-8/README.md

 * [Composer](https://getcomposer.org/download/)
 * [Node.js + NPM](https://nodejs.org/en/)

-    **Note!** Version of npm above 3 is required
+    **Note!** npm 3.0 or later is required

-1. Download and unpack the latest version of Webmail Pro 8 into your installation root directory (currently it's version 0.6.2)  `https://github.com/afterlogic/webmail-pro-8/archive/0.6.2.zip`
+1. Download and unpack the latest version of WebMail Pro 8 into your installation root directory (it's version 0.6.2 at the moment of writing) `https://github.com/afterlogic/webmail-pro-8/archive/0.6.2.zip`

 3. Download `composer.phar` from `https://getcomposer.org/composer.phar`

-4. Run composer installation process by running the following from command line:
+4. Start the composer installation process by running the following from the command line:
     ```bash
     php composer.phar install
     ```

     **NB:** It is strongly advised to run composer as non-root user.
 Otherwise, third-party scripts will be run with root permissions and composer issues a warning that it's not safe.
-We recommend running the script as the same user web server runs under.
+We recommend running the script under the same user web server runs under.

-5. Next, you need to build static files for current module set.
+5. Next, you need to build static files for the current module set.

       First of all, install all npm modules via
       ```bash